24 Shocking Employee Onboarding Statistics in 2023 - Oak Engage

 Before 2020, 44% of organisations were in-person hiring, but that shrunk to 20% since the start of the pandemic.

 However, over time, experts have come to realise that the best employee onboarding programs are both structured and strategic, rather than administrative.
-Also, they should have a focus on people and physical training, not paperwork.
-And since there are tools like document management software and company intranets, it's surprising why companies still focus mostly on paperwork.
+They should have a focus on people and physical training whilst find engaging ways to present the necessary documentation that inevitably comes with starting at a new company.
+And since there are tools like document management software and company intranets, there's no need for companies to still focus mostly on physical paperwork and documentation.

-In the majority of cases, money is just a small part of an employee’s motivation.
-Most people want to have clear career objectives in place to feel that there is a progression for them within their organisation.
+In some cases, money is just a small part of an employee’s motivation.
+Most people want to have clear career objectives in place to feel that there are progression opportunities for them within their organisation.
+Even if salary is a motivator, the career progression is usually still in tandem with this, so money is rarely the standalone factor of employee retention.

 infographic shows a variety of employee onboarding statistics, regarding HR, negative experiences and new hire reports